joaoc-dev/blueledger/README.md

 - 📝 Form handling by React Hook Form
 - ✅ Schema Validations by Zod
 - 🌱 Type-safe environment variables by T3 Env
-- 🧪 Testing with Vitest/Browser mode
+- 🧪 Unit and Integration Tests with Vitest/Vitest Browser Mode
+  - MongoDB Memory Server
-- 📡 API mocking by mswjs
+  - API mocking by mswjs
 - ☂️ Code coverage with Codecov
 - 📝 Logging with next-axiom and Axiom
 - 🐗 Product analytics powered by PostHog